KEEPING YOUR CONSERVATORY WARM IN WINTER

 Although most modern conservatories boast double-glazed windows, the same cannot always be said for older variants.
-Windows with only a single pane are prone to losing massive amounts of heat to the outside environment.
+Windows with only a single pane are prone to losing vast amounts of heat to the outside environment.
 As a result, the temperatures within a conservatory can drop significantly during the afternoon and evening hours.

 Carpets and Throw Rugs